EventStore/documentation/docs/getting-started/introduction.md

 ## Who Uses EventStoreDB?

-Data engineers can provide context-rich events from EventStoreDB to data scientists to analyze historical and behavioral trends, uncovering patterns that traditional databases often miss.
+Data engineers can provide context-rich events from EventStoreDB to data pipelines to analyze historical and behavioral trends, uncovering patterns that traditional databases often miss.
 These patterns can, for example, reveal why a customer churned or highlight behaviors that lead to high-value contracts.

 Application developers can leverage EventStoreDB’s granular events to build real-time, distributed enterprise applications and break down tightly coupled systems.
 Events are typically simpler, self-contained, and independent.
 Unlike the tables and rows in traditional databases that are often interdependent with various functions.